raphamorim/origami.js/README.md

 ### Origamijs to SVG

-You can use porigami.svg plugin](https://github.com/origamijs/origami.svg) to renderize origamiContext to SVG element:
+You can use [origami.svg plugin](https://github.com/origamijs/origami.svg) to render origamiContext to SVG element:

-After load, just use `svg` as argument in draw method:
+Just use `svg` as argument in draw method:

 ```js
 origami('#canvas-id')